diogoleitao/opencode-quota/README.md

 Restart or reload OpenCode, then run `/quota_status`.

 If you only want usage tracking and do not care about Cursor budget percentage remaining, you can omit the `experimental.quotaToast` block or set `"cursorPlan": "none"`.

-## What You Get

-- Toasts after assistant responses, idle transitions, and compaction events
-- `/quota` for a grouped manual quota report such as `[OpenAI] (Pro)` or `[Copilot] (business)`, with a local call timestamp in the heading
-- `/tokens_*` commands backed by local OpenCode history and a local pricing snapshot, each with a local call timestamp in the heading
-- No model calls to compute the toast or report output

-## Companion Plugins When Needed

 ### Google Antigravity